-DD-WRT is a custom firmware that can be installed on your router.
-In this guide you will find out how to set up OpenVPN protocol which is supported by DD-WRT to connect to Surfshark.
+DD-WRT is a custom firmware that can be installed on many different routers.
+This article will guide you through setting up OpenVPN on DD-WRT to connect to Surfshark servers.

-Please note, that Surfshark is not to be held responsible for any damage done to the router or void of warranty that could be caused by flashing your router.
+Please note, that Surfshark is not to be held responsible for any damage done to the router or void of warranty that could be caused by flashing the custom firmware.

 This guide has been made using this configuration: